Slumerican4Life/Celestial-Love-Capsule/README.md

 # Celestial-Love-Capsule
-space love capsule and interchangeable capsules for spacestation on secondlife.
+# Lucid Love Capsules.
+Space Station capsules with sex beds and the view of the stars and galxys swirling for the game secondlife.